MarkS270/TowerStacker-CS-Unit-4-Final-Report/index.md

 ## Steps to use Program

-Here is the finished product of the final game I have made ->
+Here is the finished product of the final game I have made:
+Version #7:
+-
+-
+-
+-

 Below are the steps to use and/or customize the game to your liking:
 1. Scroll below to see th Tower Stacker Versions listed.